 When a mortgage loan is extended past its maturity, the loan can either be held over on a month to month basis, or renewed for an additional term at the time of its maturity.
 Notwithstanding any such extension or renewal, if the borrower subsequently defaults under any terms of the loan, the lender has the ability to exercise its mortgage enforcement remedies in respect of the extended or renewed loan.
 Exercising mortgage enforcement remedies is a process that requires a significant amount of time to complete, which could adversely impact the cash flows of the Fund or the applicable underlying investment of the Fund during the period of enforcement.
 In addition, as a result of potential declines in real estate values, there is no assurance that the Fund or the underlying investment of the Fund will be able to recover all or substantially all of the outstanding principal and interest owed to it in respect of such loans by exercising its mortgage enforcement remedies.
-Should it be unable to recover all or substantially all of the principal and interest owed to it in respect of such loans, the returns, financial condition and results of operations of the Fund and/or the applicable underlying investment of the Fund would be adversely impacted.
+Should it be unable to recover all or substantially all of the principal and interest of such loans of the Fund and/or the applicable underlying investment of the Fund would be adversely impacted.